 People with mental health disorders are more likely than people without mental health disorders to experience substance abuse and dependence.
-A person experiencing a mental health condition may turn to drugs and alcohol as a form of self-medication to improve the troubling mental health symptoms they experience.
-Then drugs and alcohol exacerbate the mental health condition because they have an effect on a person’s moods, thoughts, brain chemistry, and behavior.
+A person experiencing a mental health condition may turn to drugs and alcohol as a form of self-medication.
+They believe this will improve the troubling mental health symptoms they experience.
+Drugs and alcohol exacerbate the mental health condition because they have an effect on a person’s moods, thoughts, brain chemistry, and behavior.

 CO-OCCURRING DISORDERS AND DUAL DIAGNOSIS TREATMENT